Papers: Man Utd keeping tabs on Brentford striker Ivan Toney - Paper Talk

 MAIL ON SUNDAY

-Chelsea boss Thomas Tuchel has warned unjabbed stars he would think twice before signing them.
+Chelsea boss Thomas Tuchel has warned unvaccinated stars he would think twice before signing them.

 West Ham are waiting for a response from Lille after making a £32.5m bid for midfielder Amadou Onana.